Slobodan Šaranović: Conflict with Bojović's clan

 The conflict between Šaranović and the clan of Luka Bojović began in mid-2009.
 On 27 July 2009 Slobodan Radonjić, whose godfather was Šaranović, left his home to meet two associates of Bojović.
 Since that day he is considered missing, though his family and Šaranović believed that he was murdered.
-The alleged reason for his murder was Radonjić's debt to Filip Korać, Bojović's closest associate, for 1kg of cocaine.
+The alleged reason for his murder was Radonjić's debt to Filip Korać, Bojović's closest associate, for 1 kg of cocaine.

 Šaranović's brother Branislav was murdered in Belgrade in October 2009.
 At his brother's funeral, Šaranović publicly offered one million EUR for information about the person who paid for the murder of his brother.
 He even publicly offered the reward to people who killed his brother if they point to those who ordered and paid for the execution.
 The reward went unpaid because Šaranović received the necessary information without it.
 On 28 April 2013, Luka's brother, Nikola Bojović, as well as a purported accomplice, Miloš Vidaković, were killed in Belgrade. Šaranović was arrested in relation to these killings on the night of 24 July 2013.